 4. [Action] Student Technology Fee Proposal 5:35pm

 Yash Raj Sinna introduced himself as the chair as the Student Technology Fee (STF) Committee and introduced Yaying Wang as the STF Committee’s Finance and Operations Manager.
 He said that the purpose of his visit was to get the STF’s annual funding plan approved for this academic year.
 He explained that every year before starting proposal cycles, the STF Committee first asks ASUW and GPSS to approve of the plans.
 He said that the STF Committee had student representatives to both governing bodies.

 Yash Raj Sinna shared the STF Committee’s expenditures from last year.
 In the spring quarter of 2020, the STF Committee spent $520,000 on tech fee projects which made the total for the fiscal year come out to a total of $2.1 million.
 Yash Raj Sinna said that this total figure was less than what the STF Committee usually spends in a fiscal year.
 Their spending was low especially for spring quarter due to the pandemic restrictions.
 He cited the Open Public Meetings Act as the reason for restricting proposals and funding during the spring quarter and said that the turnout for proposals was a lot lower than usual.
 He said that the STF Committee received 58 proposals from 33 different departments last year.
 Out of these proposals, there were 10 computer labs, 3 remote computing projects, 11 machinery and research equipment, 11 collaborative technologies, 3 portable technologies, 0 frontier technologies, 1 software development project for CLUE tutoring, and 5 student softwares, the largest being a $400,000 project for LinkedIn Learning on all three campuses.
 He said that Spring 2020 was an odd quarter for the STF Committee as they only received 10 proposals, and of those, seven were funded.
 He compared those metrics with that of Spring 2019’s, where 51 proposals were received and 30 were funded.
 Yash Raj Sinna said that 2019 was one of the STF Committee’s best years, as they received a record number of proposals and spent a record amount of money.
 He said that last spring was disruptive and expressed his hope that the STF Committee would get back on track for spending this year.

-He said that last year the STF Committee was approved to allocate $8 million of their total budget for the fiscal year to spend, so their goal was to spend $2.8 million in the fall quarter, $2.2 million in the winter quarter, and $3 million in the spring.
+Yash Raj Sinna said that last year the STF Committee was approved to allocate $8 million of their total budget for the fiscal year to spend, so their goal was to spend $2.8 million in the fall quarter, $2.2 million in the winter quarter, and $3 million in the spring.
 He explained that the targets were idealistic, but encouraged the STF Committee to reduce their reserve balance.
 He pointed to the goals listed in the yearly funding plan for reaching spending targets.
 He said that his plan for this quarter was to increase outreach efforts.
 He said that the STF Committee wonders why there were not as many proposals as anticipated in the spring and wants to confirm that all student groups are aware of STF and pitch their projects for funding from the STF Committee.
 Yash Raj Sinna said that in order to make up for the lost proposals from last spring, the STF Committee increased their allocation to $9 million.
 The breakdown for these funds are $3 million in fall quarter, $2 million in the winter, and $4 million in the spring.
 He said that while the intent of the STF Committee was to reach their funding targets, this was not a guarantee that the Committee would fund every project: all projects must be within the scope of STF funding.